The Ultimate 20-Step Playbook + Bonus Tips on Wielding AI This Season

 8. Prepare your customer service experience

-Cyber Weekend and Christmas bring in floods of customers — but with this increase in online purchases, you’ll also find yourself dealing with an increase in issues.
+Cyber Weekend and Christmas bring in floods of customers — but with this influx in online purchases, you’ll also find yourself dealing with an increase in issues.
 From shipping enquiries to stock levels and product descriptions, these questions can quickly inundate even the most experienced of customer service teams.

 If you want to have happy customers, you need to ensure they have a fantastic customer experience with your brand.
 This means having enough manpower, quick response times, well-trained staff, and a clear process for solving issues.
 Don’t forget to cover all touchpoints for your e-Commerce business either, including live chat, phone lines, social media enquiries, and email support.